Haunting Paranormal: Ghost Story Collection – Review of Series Openers from M.L. Bullock’s

 Still lying with his back upon the ground, Albert’s spine feels the vibrations of the waves created by the snake-like entity.
 It is awake.
 It is the One True Root from which all living things grow.
 It unites all roots as it slithers among them.
 It passes undetected from host to host, extracting life out of every seed and cell.
 Its branches are infinite.
 It is everywhere all the time.

 Tonight, The One True Root is potent like never before.
 The Spirit’s voice penetrates its scales and echoes throughout its elongated body.
 It stimulates each and every branch.
 Tonight the branches rise to the surface and break through the earth’s floor.
 They slither around every single person that stands on these grounds.
 They burrow into their skin and deposit seeds.
-New life forms sprout from within their bodies.
+New life sprouts from within their bodies.
 Vines break through their stomachs, tendrils squirm out of their noses.
 Yellow and orange flowers break out everywhere.
 Green leaves unfurl throughout the entire surface area of their skins.

 Firmly rooted to the ground, these people never need to move again.
 This is their place.
 It’s out with the old and in with the new.
 The new is coming through, breaking through their heads like hatchlings cracking through their eggs.
 Their new heads are big, round and orange.